LayerCZ/bakalari-marks/README.md

 - **Navigation**: Jetpack Navigation Compose
 - **Storage**: DataStore Preferences (for tokens)
 - **Async**: Kotlin Coroutines + Flow

-## How to Build

-1. Open the project in Android Studio
-2. Sync Gradle files
-3. Run on an emulator or device (minSdk: 26, targetSdk: 34)

 ## API Documentation